On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: The complexity of BCS

 Based on the zero decomposition tree, we can estimate the complexity of {\bf BCS} by combing the complexity of {\bf Triset} and the number of solving branches.
-First, let's show the complexity of solving one branch.
+Precisely speaking, if {\bf Triset} has a complexity bound $c$ and the depth of the zero decomposition tree is bounded by $b$, then the complexity of {\bf BCS} is bounded by $c\cdot 2^b$.